GoogleChrome/developer.chrome.com/site/en/blog/richer-pwa-installation/index.md

 ---

 {% Aside 'caution' %}
-This is experimental UI, and potential could change in the future depending on developer, user and partner feedback.
-We are also planning on expanding the UI to consider use cases where we need to educate the user about  really powerful features like WebSockets.
+This is an experimental UI, and could potentially change in the future depending on developer, user, and partner feedback.
+We are also planning on expanding the UI to consider use cases where we need to educate the user about powerful features like WebSockets.
 {% endAside %}